Home > About OHA > Organization > Constitution

 11.2 Each society shall be entitled to two voting delegates; any society having membership exceeding one hundred, shall be entitled to an additional delegate for each fifty members or fraction thereof up to a maximum of 20 delegates.
 Society membership counts shall be based upon reports filed for the previous year with the Ontario Ministry of Agriculture, Food and Rural Affairs.

-11.4 Any Officer, Director, and all Past Presidents shall have voting rights at annual meetings or any special meeting of the Association.
+11.4.1 Any Director, all Past Presidents and any Officer except the Secretary and the Treasurer shall have voting rights at annual meetings or any special meeting of the Association.
+(17-20)

 11.5 The Board of Directors may call special meetings of the Association whenever it deems advisable.
 Notice of all special or general meetings, with a statement of the subjects to be discussed, shall be sent to all societies at least 30 days prior to said meeting.